Integer BASIC: History

 Ad for the Apple I computer noting Apple's policy of providing free or inexpensive software for its computers.

 In early 1976 ads for its Apple I computer, Apple Inc made the claims that "our philosophy is to provide software for our machines free or at minimal cost" and "yes folks, Apple BASIC is Free".
 This was printed shortly after Bill Gates's infamous Open Letter to Hobbyists that suggested that people were robbing him by copying versions of Altair BASIC.

 Wozniak had helped Steve Jobs, who worked for Atari, with a redesign of Breakout.
 At some later point, he decided to see whether one could write the game in BASIC.
 He added commands to read paddle controllers and over a series of quick edits had a version of the game up and running.
 To improve its playability, he added a speaker to make clicks when the ball hit things.
 While showing it to Jobs, Wozniak demonstrated that he could quickly change the colors that his game used, just by altering the source code.
 Wozniak later wrote that he had proved that "software was much more flexible than hardware", and that he and Jobs realized that "now, anyone could create arcade games without having to design it in hardware."

 Wozniak did complete a floating-point library for the 6502 and published it in the August 1976 edition of Dr. Dobb's Journal.
 This library was later made part of the ROMs for the Apple II.
 Wozniak began work on back-porting the floating-point code into Apple BASIC, but got sidetracked in the task of designing a floppy disk controller for what became the Disk II.
 Mike Markkula said the company would go to the Consumer Electronics Show in Las Vegas if the disk system was ready in time, so Wozniak and Randy Wigginton worked on it non-stop through the 1977 holidays.

 When he returned to the topic of floating-point in BASIC, Jobs complained it was taking too long.
 Without Wozniak being aware, the company had already arranged a license with Microsoft to receive their recently completed 6502 version of the Altair code.
-Examining the MS code, Wozniak decided that it was easier to add graphics support to their code than add floating-point his own BASIC, as the latter required hand-patching of the original machine code while MS's was written in assembler and more easily modified.
+After having examined Microsoft's code, Wozniak decided that it was easier to add graphics support to their code than adding floating-point to his own BASIC, as the latter would require hand-patching the original machine code.
+Microsoft's code was written in assembly, and was therefore easier to work with.
 The development of Apple's BASIC ended in favor of what became Applesoft BASIC.
 Wozniak later noted, "My biggest disappointment was going to the awful string functions like basic and basic instead of my own".
 (Note: The string handling was not "his own", but the same system used by HP BASIC.)

 When the Apple II shipped in the summer of 1977, Integer BASIC was supplied in ROM, while Applesoft BASIC shipped on cassette.
 This changed with the introduction of the Apple II Plus in 1979, when Applesoft was put in the ROM.